revature-curriculum/primers-foundations/08-BinaryTree/01-Binary-Tree-Intro-&-Labs.md

 ## Traversal

 Trees can be traversed in a variety of ways, unlike in linear data structures like Arrays, or Linked Lists.

 Methods of traversal include:
-**In-Order Traversal:** In this traversal, the order in which nodes are *listed* are from least to greatest.
+**In-Order Traversal:** In this traversal, the order in which nodes are *listed* is from least to greatest.
 Thus, we traverse to the deepest left node first and then slowly move back up and then down into the right half of the tree.

 ![In-Order Teraversal](./Images/InOrderTraversal.png)

 **Pre-Order traversal:** In this traversal, we start at the root and then move to the left subtree, then the right subtree.
 ![Pre-Order Traversal](./Images/PreOrderTraversal.png)

 **Post Order traversal:** This traversal traverses through the subtrees in reverse first.
-First the left then the right, and then finlly reaches the root node.
+First, the left then the right, and then finally reaches the root node.

 ![Post Order Traversal](./Images/PostOrderTraversal.png)

 ## Binary Tree Methods

-- **Insert** method that creates a new node to be inserted into a given binary tree, with standard orginization as described above, and a given numeric value to be assigned to the new node.
+- **Insert** method that creates a new node to be inserted into a given binary tree, with the standard organization as described above, and a given numeric value to be assigned to the new node.
-- **Retrival** method searches for, and returns a specific node in a binary tree base off a given numeric value.
+- **Retrieval** method searches for and returns a specific node in a binary tree base on a given numeric value.
-- **Deletion** method is deleting a node from the binary tree, and is one of the hardest to implement.
+- **Deletion** method of deleting a node from the binary tree is one of the hardest to implement.
 You will not have to attempt to perform this method for any of the labs of this module.
 However, understanding the overall workings of it is required.

 # Labs
 **To access the labs via Replit.com, you must first [join the Post-Training Replit Team by clicking here](https://replit.com/teams/join/ovnxpukpgnmqolcfnlrlxvygvzunwhgo-staging-foundations-h2-22) and signing up for a free Replit.com account with your ==Revature.net== Email.
 If you do not use your Revature email, your progress may not be tracked by our systems**